 How to compensate for an unbalanced annual heat balance

-To lengthen Geothermal Well's lifespan, we should dump in the summer the same amount of heat we extract in winter from the same well.
-This will help keep the ground temperature around the well equal to the undisturbed ground temperature and maximize the Coefficient of Performance (COP) of Geothermal heat pump connected to the well (s).
+To lengthen Geothermal Well's lifespan, we should maintain the balance between heat extracted from the ground and heat dumped into it.
+This will help keep the ground temperature around the well equal to the undisturbed ground temperature which will maximize the Coefficient of Performance (COP) of Geothermal heat pump connected to the well (s).